SalemSaberhagen13/dotconfigs/README.md

 # dotfiles

-Scripts for hyprland and more on [this repo](https://github.com/SalemSaberhagen13/archscripts.git).
+The settings I copy everywhere so I can be disappointed in a consistent way.

-Forked from chaos, merged with coffee, enjoyed a lot
+Scripts for hyprland and more on [this repo](https://github.com/SalemSaberhagen13/utilities.git).